utox39/new-project-cli/README.md

        └── rust_projects
 ```

-#### Rust projects
+#### Projects created via commands

-To create a new rust project, newproject use the following command:
+E.g: To create a new Rust project, newproject use the following command:

 ```console
 $ cargo new project_name
 ```

-So it use the default command to create a new cargo package
+So it use the default command to create a new cargo package.

+The same is for Ruby, Dart and Flutter.

 ## Requirements